meganz/mpenc_doc/source/topics.rst

 Generally in a distributed system, events may happen concurrently, so ideally a causal order (directed acyclic graph) rather than a total order (line) should be used to represent the ordering of events.
-We do this for messages, and this component of our system may be directly re-used for asynchronous messaging.
+We do this for messages, and this component of our system may be directly reused for asynchronous messaging.

-However, group key agreements (which is how we implement membership changes) historically have not been developed with this consideration in mind.
+However, group key agreements (GKAs), which is our membership change mechanism, historically have not been developed with this consideration in mind.
 An ideal solution would define how to merge the results of two concurrent operations, or even how to merge the operations themselves.
 But we could not find literature